Wednesday, June 2, 2021

 I'd like to thank Marcia Lucas(George's then-wife) for reminding Spielberg and her husband that the audience needed to see Indy and Marion walking happily arm-and-arm in the film's last few seconds- a moment they were ready to leave on the cutting room floor.
 Artist Michael Pangrazio gave us the final shot- a matte painting of the Ark getting lost again, in a vast government warehouse filled with nearly identical crates.
 It's considered one of the most impressive integrations of live-action lighting and painted effects.

 "Raiders" was in theaters for nine months and spent nine weeks at #1 for a domestic total of $242 million on a $20 million budget.
 It was Paramount's biggest hit for over a decade(until "Forrest Gump").
 It was the reason you got a VCR in 1982.
 It's the reason you considered becoming an archaeologist.
 Ford was a top ten movie star for at least twenty years.
 That doesn't happen without Henry Jones Jr. "Temple of Doom" and "Last Crusade" made Indy a great trilogy until 2008.
 I wish it had stayed that way.
-This is a classy, expertly-engineered model of escapism, and nearly every action/FX-driven film released since contains a trace of it's DNA.
+This is a classy, expertly-engineered model of escapism, and every action/FX-driven film released since contains a trace of it's DNA.
 I like it a little more every time I think about it.
 "Raiders of the Lost Ark" is one of the world's greatest films.

 Subscribe to: